knative/docs/docs/community/README.md

-# Join the community!

-Welcome to the Knative community!
+# Welcome to the Knative community!

 Knative is an open source project that anyone in the community can use, improve, and enjoy.
 We'd love you to join us!